 A few reasons why your recliner isn’t closing

-The way to fixing a problem starts with figuring out why the problem occurred in the first place.
+The way to fix a problem starts with figuring out why the problem occurred in the first place.
 There are several reasons why your recliner isn’t closing especially if you use it regularly.
 It’s probably isn’t your fault but you should know whenever you use any piece of furniture on daily basis, it is more prone to wear and tear.

 We are mentioning a few possibilities down below to help you understand why your recliner isn’t closing anymore.
 All these reasons revolve around the internal mechanism of moving your footrest.
 It depends on what kind of mechanism your recliner comes with.
-Take a look at a few possible reasons to why your recliner won’t close,
+Take a look at a few possible reasons why your recliner won’t close,

 - The latch mechanism might be loose